studica/studica-docs/source/docs/Basic-Bot/OMS/step3.rst

 ------------

 - Slide the Orbital Motor Mount onto the NeveRest 51 Motor.
-- Using 4 x M3 SHCS screw the motor mount into the motor.
+- Using 4 x M3 SHCS, screw the motor mount into the motor.
 - Slide the 13 Tooth Bevel Gear onto the D-Shaft of the motor.

 .. figure:: images/BasicBot3.png
     :align: center
     :width: 70%

 - Try to keep it loose by only tightening a little bit.
-Set screws highlighted in red, use the pink hex key(2mm) to tighten.
+Set screws are highlighted in red.
+Use the pink hex key(2mm) to tighten.

 .. figure:: images/BasicBot4.png
     :align: center